kaly-d/InternalARMTemplates/DoNotUse/README.md

   - [Grant UAMI permissions on Storage]
   - Logic App Standard (hosted on WS1)
   - [Associates Logic App Standard with VNET/subnet]
-  - SQL Server and SQL Database
+  - SQL Server and SQL Database with Entra ID authentication
   - Private Endpoint-related artifacts: DNS Zone, DNS Zone Groups

+**Step 2:** Run the following SQL commands to grant your Service Principal access to the database

 CREATE USER [your Service Principal Name] FROM EXTERNAL PROVIDER;